 This post will not be about the finger.
 You probably already figured out that through the removal of his finger, John Wheelwright joins Chief Watahantowet, the armadillo, the dressmaker’s dummy, the Mary Magdalene statue in armlessness.

 Wheelwright comments of the thinness of Katherine Keeling.
 Her thinness is symbolic of her unselfishness as she gives her life away to her charges–family, friends and the students of the school.
-She’s very nurturing, even of Wheelwright in that she takes him on family vacations to the cabin.
+She’s very nurturing, even of Wheelwright; she takes him on family vacations to the cabin.

 It can be said that Katherine experiences “fullness” in her life where Wheelwright does not.

 Charles Taylor describes “fullness” as a sense that “life is richer, deeper, more worthwhile, more admirable, more than it should be” (Taylor 5).
 Fullness, whether we recognize the existence of the supernatural or not, is “a reflection of the transcendent” (769).
 But fullness also has its “negative slope; where we experience above all a distance and absence, an exile, a seemingly irremediable incapacity to ever reach this place” (6).

 It is clear through the narration of this story that John Wheelwright experiences fulfillment in his relationship with Owen Meany, indeed, it is likely that the reader experiences something of the same thing while reading the novel—but he has not experienced it since Owen’s death.